sgfdevs/sgf-dev-scratch-ui/README.md

 After that you're ready to run `dotnet run`, which will start the Kestrel web server and automatically open the site in your browser.

+If you get an error complaining about an invalid certificate or SSL errors run the following commands on Windows or Mac `dotnet dev-certs https`
+`dotnet dev-certs https --trust`

 The site is available at at localhost:3000 through BrowserSync which is proxying the .NET Core app from localhost:5000

 Styles are located at ~/assets/sass/ and updates to them will be automatically be injected via WebPack.
 Changes to any Razor(.cshtml) files will trigger a browser refresh through BrowerSync.